Best AEO Agencies in 2026: 9 Top Firms for AI Search Visibility

 7. Animalz

-Animalz remains one of the strongest editorial brands in B2B SaaS content marketing, which is why it makes this list even though the research pack is more qualitative here than quantitative.
+Animalz remains one of the strongest editorial brands in B2B SaaS content marketing, which is why it makes this list.
 The firm's reputation has long been tied to subject-matter expertise, premium writing, and content that sounds like it came from experienced operators rather than anonymous SEO factories.

 That still matters in an AEO context.
 Answer engines tend to favor clear, structured, source-worthy material, and premium thought leadership can become citation bait when it is tied to real expertise and useful framing.
 Animalz is particularly relevant for SaaS teams that need founder-voice essays, executive narratives, and sophisticated educational content that can influence both buyers and AI systems.